Lajos Kossuth: In Hungary

-Slovakia
+In Slovakia

-The most important memorial outside the present-day borders of Hungary is a statue in Rožňava, that was knocked down two times but restored after much controversy in 2004.
+The most important memorial outside the present-day borders of Hungary is a statue in Rožňava, that was knocked down twice but restored after much controversy in 2004.

+Mlynská ulica in Košice, an important street in the historic city center used to be called Lajos Kossut utca for most of its history.

-Romania
+In Romania

 The only Kossuth statue that remained on its place after 1920 in Romania stands in Salonta.
 The demolished Kossuth Memorial of Târgu-Mureş was re-erected in 2001 in the little Székely village of Ciumani.
 The Kossuth Memorial in Arad, the work of Ede Margó from 1909, was removed by the order of the Brătianu government in 1925.

-United Kingdom
+In the United Kingdom

-There is a blue plaque on No. 39 Chepstow Villas, the house in Notting Hill in London, the capital, where Kossuth lived from 1850 to 1859.
+There is a blue plaque on No. 39 Chepstow Villas, the house in Notting Hill in London, where Kossuth lived from 1850 to 1859.
 A street in Greenwich, also in London, is named Kossuth Street after him.
 There is a letter of support from Kossuth on display at the Wallace Monument, near Stirling.
 The building of the monument, dedicated to Scottish patriot William Wallace coincided with Kossuth's visit to Scotland.

 Rest of Europe

 In Serbia there are two statues of Kossuth in Stara Moravica and Novi Itebej.
 Memorials in Ukraine are situated in Berehove and Tiachiv.
+Lajos Kossuth Street exists in the cities of Dnipro, Kryvyi Rih, Mukachevo, Tyachiv, Uzhhorod.
 The house where Kossuth lived in exile in Shumen, Bulgaria, has been turned into the Lajos Kossuth Memorial House, exhibiting documents and items related to Kossuth's work and the Hungarian Revolution.
 A street in the centre of the Bulgarian capital Sofia also bears his name.

 The house where Kossuth lived when in exile, on Macar Street (meaning Hungarian Street in Turkish) in Kütahya, Turkey, is now a museum (Kossuth Evi Müzesi).
 The house is on a hill, with two stories in the back and one facing Macar Street.
 The walled back yard has a life size statue of Kossuth.
 The interior is furnished with period pieces, and houses a portrait of Kossuth and a map of his travels.

 In Turin, Italy, there is a plaque on the building in which Kossuth lived, as well as a street bearing his name (Corso Luigi Kossuth).

-United States
+In the United States

 Kossuth County, Iowa, is named in Kossuth's honor.
 A statue of the freedom fighter stands in front of the county Court House in Algona, Iowa, the county seat.
 The small towns of Kossuth, Ohio, Kossuth, Mississippi, Kossuth, Maine, Kossuth, Pennsylvania, and Kossuth, Wisconsin, as well as a populated area within the town of Bolivar, New York are named in honor of Kossuth.